NAUM ESTEVEZ IS HERE FOR YOU, WHEN YOU NEED IT MOST

 Family Law, Domestic Law, or Divorce Law, whatever you want to refer to it as, can cover a variety of issues and situations.
 Each being as unique as the individuals in the middle of it.

-These areas of law can cover topics related to child custody, child visitation, child support, spousal support, property settlement agreements, divorce and all of the issues that arise out of divorce including but not limited to spousal support, property division, child custody, visitation, and support.
+These areas of law can cover topics related to child custody, child visitation, child support, spousal support, property settlement agreements, divorce and all the issues that arise out of divorce including but not limited to spousal support payments, property division, legal custody of the kids, visitation, and support.

 Divorce Lawyers Manassas VA

 A Manassas Divorce can cover a wide variety of issues from child custody, visitation, child support payments, spousal support, and property division, all of which will be handled in the Circuit Court.

 Divorce can be based upon the parties being separated for a specific period of time, or it can also be based on fault-based grounds, which include adultery, cruelty, and desertion.

 In Virginia, there is no legal separation.
 In order for parties to be considered separated one individual must have a specific intent to be separate from the other member with the purpose of getting a divorce.
 This can occur even if both parties still reside in the same residence, so long as both parties abide by some specific conditions, for example sleeping in different rooms.

 In Virginia, parties must be separated for one year if they have minor children or if they do not have a Property Settlement Agreement.
 If the parties do not have any minor children and have signed Separation Agreements, then they only need to be separated for six months.